Are you planning a remodeling project?

 - How can I see if my contractor is licensed?

 The City of Silverton has a Housing Rehabilitation Loan Program, administered through MidWillamette Valley Council of Government (MWVCOG).
-Qualified applicants may be eligible for a loan up to $25,000 to make eligible repairs, including:
+Qualified applicants may be eligible for a loan, up to $25,000, to make eligible repairs, to include:

 - Weatherization, and

-- Four percent (4%) Simple rate APR simple interest rate accrues for the first five (5) years only with zero interest accruing thereafter.
+- Four-percent (4%) APR simple interest rate accrues for the first five (5) years only with zero interest accruing thereafter.

-- There are no monthly payments. the loan does not need to be repaid until sale or transfer of home.
-Then the loan is repaid from the proceeds of the sale.
+- There are no monthly payments.
+The loan does not need to be repaid until sale or transfer of the home.
+Once the home is sold, the loan is repaid from the proceeds of the sale.

 To qualify for the Housing Rehabilitation Loan Program:

-- You must own the home, and that home must be your primary residence.
+- You must own the home, and it must be your primary residence;

-- Combined income of all members of your household over the age of 18 must be under the 80% of the median income for Marion County.
+- The combined income of all members of your household over the age of 18 must be less than 80% of the median income for Marion County;